natalia-mlad/search-pdf-content/README.md

 I made the app not .Rproj dependent, so feel free to create a desktop shortcut to quickly run it whenever (like I did!).

+## Limitations

+-   Requires the [poppler-utils package](https://poppler.freedesktop.org/) for reading PDFs (available for all platforms)
+-   Only works on PDF files that are on paths shorter than 259 characters (longer paths introduced bugs, so I had to implement this limit)
+-   Some PDFs are not machine-readable (e.g., older/bad quality scans) and so will not get indexed